zerothi/pythonsupport-page/docs/menu/documentation/os/terminalExercises.rst

 ==================

-``The Terminal`` may sound complicated, but it is a fundamental part of every computer and a key element used in development for handling most tasks in your coding environment.
+``The Terminal`` may sound complex, but it is a fundamental part of every computer and a key element used for handling many tasks in your programming environment.

-You can think of the terminal as a direct line of communication between you and the computer.
+Consider the terminal as a direct communication channel between you and your computer.
 For instance, when you install an extension in one of your apps or create a new file using an app, you are actually using the terminal indirectly.
 Learning how to use the Terminal allows you to give the computer the exact commands you want and to know precisely **where** and **how** new files are being created.
-This knowledge comes in handy when developing software or working with large databases.

 Commands
 --------

 Commands executed on the terminal comprises of the application name ``<command>``, followed by arguments to the command ``<command> <arguments>``.
-For instance, a command creating a new directory would be expected to have a single mandatory argument which equals the name of the new folder.
-Other commands may have several mandatory arguments.
+For instance, a command creating a new directory would be expected to have a single argument which equals the name of the new folder.
+Other commands may have several arguments.
+These arguments may be mandatory, meaning that it is necessary to provide a value to that argument space.

 .. admonition:: Optional arguments and spaces in names
    :class: dropdown